MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Do not try to make an impression with fancy words and formalities.
 Antipattern: "Hence I believe I am uniquely positioned to thrive in the challenging environment your company provides."

 There are subtler ways to make your cover letter stand out.
-The good news is they scale.
+The good news is they also scale well for sending out many job applications.

 Build a template with these classy touches:

 * Have a minimally styled header that includes your contact information.
-* Below that insert the date
+* Below that insert the date.
-* Below that insert the name / title / company name / work address of the person you're writing to
+* Below that insert the name / title / company name / work address of the person you're writing to.

 Here's an [example][example-cover-letter] of some cool templating.
-Note that this letter is much longer than yours needs to be and the language is way too flowery.
+Note that this letter is about two times longer than yours needs to be and the language is way too flowery.
 Use a neutral sign off like "Best Regards" or "All the Best".

 [example-cover-letter]: http://www.eliteresumewriting.com/images/Sales%20Sample%20Cover%20Letter.jpg